Tokenizing Elevation Values for Consistent Depth

 5. Deprecate — remove legacy shadow definitions and enforce token-only usage via CI lint gates and pre-commit hooks (husky + lint-staged).
 Archive the translation matrix for historical reference.

-Cross-Environment Validation & Maintenance
+Cross-Environment Validation & Maintenance Link to this section

 Maintain elevation consistency by integrating token validation into pre-commit hooks and CI pipelines.
 Use token diffing tools to detect unauthorized scale modifications and enforce semantic naming conventions.
 Document resolution patterns for edge cases, including high-DPI display scaling, prefers-reduced-motion constraints, and forced-colors mode compliance.
 Regularly audit token consumption metrics to identify unused or duplicated elevation references, ensuring the registry remains lean, accessible, and predictable across all delivery channels.